Twinklebear/Twinklebear.github.io/_posts/2015-05-11-porting-a-ray-tracer-to-rust-part-3.md

 There are still a few things left on my todo list for tray\_rust.
 I need to fix my BVH construction so it doesn't give some poor quality splits, add support for area lights and make some kind of scene file format so that changing a scene doesn't require re-compiling.
 I'd also like to implement some more material models, I have a few nice microfacet based analytic models in tray to port over and would like to add some sort of rough glass model.
-Materials with subsurface scattering properties would also be really cool to implement.
-Depending on time I've also got some more advanced rendering methods on my list such as bidirectional path tracing and [vertex connection and merging](http://iliyan.com/publications/VertexMerging), a recently introduced powerful and robust rendering approach that has seen fast adoption in commercial renderers.
+Materials with [subsurface scattering](http://en.wikipedia.org/wiki/Subsurface_scattering) properties would also be really cool to implement.
+Depending on how much free time I find, I've also got some more advanced rendering methods on my list such as bidirectional path tracing and [vertex connection and merging](http://iliyan.com/publications/VertexMerging), a recently introduced powerful and robust rendering approach that has seen fast adoption in commercial renderers.
 There are of course other methods that are fun to work with as well, such as photon mapping and its variants, but I'm not sure how much more I want to add to tray\_rust.
 I'm definitely not aiming to implement something as massive and impressive as [Mitsuba](https://www.mitsuba-renderer.org/),